mleggett25/Titanic_Challenge/README.md

 ```

 ### Binning Deck
 Binning the cabin data was less straightforward as the data includes the deck, which is characterized by a letter, and the cabin number together.
 The most important information in the value is the deck letter as the decks can be binned together based on the similarity of passenger class demographics.
+The Cabin feature would then be dropped in order to reduce noise in the data.
 Before I could bin the decks however, I first needed to best visualize the distribution of the three passenger classes amongst each deck, which I decided would be a stacked bar chart.

 I first created a new Deck column in the training and testing dataframes by slicing the Cabin column values.